 For many employees today, especially millennials, it’s not enough to simply show up for work, perform a task, and collect a paycheck.
 They want to feel that the work they do matters, that it has some purpose beyond simply turning a profit.
 In addition to their own personal contributions, they want to know that the organization they work for is committed to values and goals that they share.

-If employees can’t reconcile their personal values with those of their company, they will become disengaged very quickly and likely begin their search for another position elsewhere.
+If employees can’t reconcile their personal values with those of their company, they will become disengaged very quickly and be less accountable for their work.
 It’s incumbent upon organizations, and especially leadership, to communicate their values and mission statement clearly and explicitly.
 Furthermore, they must show employees how their contributions actually make a difference in whether or not the organization accomplishes its goals.
 When employees connect their workplace to their personal values, they’re more likely to be engaged in their work and demonstrate a greater level of personal investment in the company’s success.
+Organizations can promote these values by becoming involved in local community outreach events or providing opportunities for employees to take part in other forms of corporate activism.

 5: Be Fair and Realistic

 In order for organizations and leaders to retain the respect of their employees, they must treat them with respect and fairness while also holding themselves to the same standards.
 Employees want to know that they will be judged primarily on their performance rather than factors outside their control.
 They also expect that rules and procedures are there to be followed, not discarded at the earliest, inconvenient opportunity.
 This is especially important for leaders, who very often set the standard for behavior by example.
-If employees get the impression that the rules do not apply to some people, they are more likely to become disengaged and refuse to hold themselves accountable for their actions.
+If employees get the impression that the rules do not apply to some people, they are more likely to become frustrated and voice their displeasure in unproductive ways that undermine the morale and performance of the entire team.

 Companies also need to make sure that their expectations are realistic.
-While engaged employees will often take on a heavier workload than their less engaged peers, leaning too heavily on them can burn them out or lead to resentment.
-Similarly, if even routine tasks seem to be overwhelming, employees can become frustrated and seek more reasonable opportunities elsewhere.
+While engaged employees will often take on a heavier workload than their less-engaged peers, leaning too heavily on them can burn them out or lead to resentment.
+Similarly, if even routine tasks seem to be overwhelming, employees may give up to some extent and allow their performance standards to slip below acceptable levels.